MarjanHJ/RobustPeakFinder/README.md

 ```
 make
 ```
+**Note**: the first comment line in the C file can also fo the task.
 # Usage from Python
 A Python wrapper is written in the file RobustPeakFinder_Python_Wrapper.py.
 Tha wrapper will be looking for the .so shared library file.